Subkeys

 To prevent losing data if an encryption subkey gets lost, it's necessary to have a backup of it in a safe place.

 Just a site note, in some countries there is even more a need to separate keys for encryption and signing in terms of key disclosure laws.
-For example in the UK and in France it can be construed as a crime not to decrypt and/or hand out a decryption key to law enforcement agencies if recommended even without a court order.
+For example in the UK and in France it can be construed as a crime not to decrypt and/or hand out a decryption key to law enforcement agencies if recommended, even without a court order.
 In this cases the rest of the key material should remain safe.